 Archangel Michael is the mightiest of all the Archangels in God’s Heavenly Court and the leader of God’s army.
 He stands for truth, goodness, courage and fortitude.
 It was he who fought Lucifer (another mighty Archangel) and cast him out of heaven when he became deluded with vanity, pride and a desire to usurp God.
 He was cast down onto the earth and became Satan (the devil).

 “Then war broke out in heaven.
 Michael and his angels fought against the dragon, and the dragon and his angels fought back.
-But he was not strong enough, and they lost their place in heaven.
+But they were not strong enough, and they lost their place in heaven.
 The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him” Revelations 12:7-9

 In English folklore it is thought that he landed in a thorny blackberry bush and in his anger he spat upon the bush and cursed its fruit, so it is recommended not to pick blackberries after Michaelmas ( that’s the end of my foraging!)